Squaring the square: Perfect squared squares

+For any integer $n$ other than 2, 3, and 5, it is possible to dissect a square into $n$ squares of one or two different sizes.
 A "perfect" squared square is a square such that each of the smaller squares has a different size.

 Perfect squared squares were studied by R. L. Brooks, C. A. B. Smith, A. H. Stone and W. T. Tutte (writing under the collective pseudonym "Blanche Descartes") at Cambridge University between 1936 and 1938.
 They transformed the square tiling into an equivalent electrical circuit – they called it a "Smith diagram" – by considering the squares as resistors that connected to their neighbors at their top and bottom edges, and then applied Kirchhoff's circuit laws and circuit decomposition techniques to that circuit.
 The first perfect squared squares they found were of order 69.

 The first perfect squared square to be published, a compound one of side 4205 and order 55, was found by Roland Sprague in 1939.

 Martin Gardner published an extensive article written by W. T. Tutte about the early history of squaring the square in his Mathematical Games column of November 1958.